ÉMILIE DE PAUW

 edp@panoptes.art

-A background in Neuroethics led Emilie to start building a collection with a focus on perceptual abstraction.
-Fascinated by cognitive enhancement issues and Phenomenology, she was drawn to wonder how the human body perceives an artwork in space.
-Dating from 2012, her first acquisition was an Incomplete Open Cube (1974) by Sol LeWitt.
-Since then, building on the eclectic collection of her grand-mother Claire De Pauw, she has been trying to gather works calling attention to the viewer’s experience, both on a sensory level and that of our consciousness.
-And if most of the acquired works are from the 1960s, she is keen to discover living artists who are pushing these groundbreaking approaches further.
-Also, given the nature of certain artworks – kinetic pieces, light or sound installations – Emilie decided a couple of years ago to host them in a house in Brussels, where she is from, and to welcome people who share these interests.
+A background in Neuroethics led Émilie to assemble a collection with a focus on perceptual minimalism.
+Fascinated by Phenomenology and Neuroaesthetics, she was drawn to wonder how the human body perceives an artwork in space.
+Her first acquisition, in 2012, was an Incomplete Open Cube (1974) by Sol LeWitt.
+Since then, building on the eclectic collection of her grand-mother Claire De Pauw, she has been trying to gather works calling attention to the viewer’s experience.
+And if most of the acquired pieces are from the 1960s, she is keen to discover living artists who are pushing these groundbreaking approaches further.
+Also, given the nature of certain artworks – kinetic pieces, light or sound installations – Émilie decided to host them in a house in Brussels, where she is from, and to welcome people who share these interests.
 In London, she is a member of the Whitechapel Gallery Commissionning Council.

 ANNE-HÉLÈNE DECAUX